meese-evo/attila/README.md

 * Comments and Disqus (Theme option)
 * Ghost accent color and custom fonts

+## Local Fonts

+This theme ships local font files in `assets/font/` and defines them in `src/sass/_fonts.scss`.
+The default Ghost typography selector should remain on `Default` to avoid external CDN fonts.
+Font assignment is controlled via `--gh-font-body` and `--gh-font-heading` in `src/sass/style.scss`.
+Small, maintainable overrides live in `src/sass/_overrides.scss` (e.g. navigation font family).

+## Listing Cards

+Listing image sizing is tuned in `src/sass/_listing-cards.scss` using `clamp()` to keep images proportional across screen sizes while staying close to the upstream layout.

 ## Localization

 🟢 Up to date  🟡 Missing strings